Puerto Plata, Dominican Republic Port Guide

 Top Things to Do

-- Visit the historic Fort San Felipe for a glimpse into the past.
+- Visit the historic Fort San Felipe for a glimpse into the city's colonial past.

-- Relax on the beautiful beaches of Playa Dorada or Cofresi.
+- Relax on the golden sands of Playa Dorada, a popular beach destination.

-- Take a cable car ride up to Mount Isabel de Torres for panoramic views.
+- Take a cable car ride up to Mount Isabel de Torres for breathtaking views.

 Typical Weather